MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 ## Problem 6: No good input

-In the early days of smartphones, everyone used a stylus to write.
-Then, Steve Jobs came to the scene in 2007 and announced the first iPhone:
+In the early days of smartphones, everyone used a stylus to write. <font color="blue">Then, Steve Jobs came to the scene in 2007 and announced the first iPhone:</font>

 > "Nobody wants a stylus.
 So let’s not use a stylus.
 > We’re gonna use the best pointing device in the world.